tornadoweb/tornado/docs/index.rst

-**Platforms**: Tornado should run on any Unix-like platform, although for the best performance and scalability only Linux (with ``epoll``) and BSD (with ``kqueue``) are recommended (even though Mac OS X is derived from BSD and supports kqueue, its networking performance is generally poor so it is recommended only for development use).
+**Platforms**: Tornado should run on any Unix-like platform, although for the best performance and scalability only Linux (with ``epoll``) and BSD (with ``kqueue``) are recommended for production deployment (even though Mac OS X is derived from BSD and supports kqueue, its networking performance is generally poor so it is recommended only for development use).
+Tornado will also run on Windows, although this configuration is not officially supported and is recommended only for development use.

 Discussion and support
 ----------------------